tcoder-1/react-todo-app/README.md

 4. Open your browser and go to: http://localhost:5173/

-Tools
+🔨Tools
 - React
 - Vite
 - JavaScript
 - CSS